HPB Field Experience

 Overview of time spent during the internship

-- Practical expereince at the participating site as a functioning health promotion specialist at the planning/administrative/evaluation level (400 hours)
+- Practical experience at the participating site as a functioning health promotion specialist at the planning/administrative/evaluation level (300 hours*)

-Note: These hours are minimally expected.
-Often internship students will exceed these hours and are encouraged to do so.
-Field sites may require mroe than 400 hours.
+*Note: These hours are minimally expected.
+Often internship students will exceed these hours and students are encouraged to do so.
+Field sites may require more than 300 hours.

 Criteria for evaluating the internship